Diabetes Drug Avandia to be Severely Restricted in U.S., Unavailable in Europe

 Belushi, in this clip , describes the two leads as “working class guys who passed the bar and have a great street sense how to figure out the angles.”
 They go out into the field the day before trial and find new evidence or formulate new theories which ultimately save the day for their previously doomed clients.
 They’re brash, they’re smug, and they delight in their refusal to play by the book.
 TV critic Alan Sepinwall curiously referred to them as “ambulance-chasing Vegas defense lawyers,” although there is no reference to them practicing personal injury law.

-Here is what I learned about the practice of law from the program:
+Here is what I learned about the practice of law from the program, and the top medical malpractice attorneys in Chicago shall also agree with the same:

 We’ve always dug Jim Belushi (especially in 1990′s Mr. Destiny), but we can’t say we’re too familiar with his modern television career, never having seen any of the 182 episodes of his sitcom, “According to Jim,” which apparently aired for eight years.
 O’Connell, for his part, we remember fondly from 1985′s Stand By Me, and his brief appearance in 1996′s Jerry Maguire, in which he did his own acoustic cover of Nirvana’s “Something in the Way.”